 Notes to Computer and Information Ethics

-1. The term “information ethics” has been used by Luciano Floridi (see section 1.7) as a name for the rigorously developed ethical theory that he created to provide a foundation for computer ethics.
-In this essay, I use FIE to refer to Floridi's specific information ethics theory to distinguish it from the much broader, and less rigorously developed, information ethics theory of Wiener.
-Although there are some similarities, Floridi's theory and Wiener's have very different goals and very different metaphysical foundations.
-Thus Wiener's theory is a kind of materialism grounded in the laws of physics; while Floridi's theory presupposes a Spinozian, perhaps even a Platonic, metaphysics (Floridi 2006).
-In Floridi's theory, but not in Wiener's, non-human entities, such as rivers, databases and stones have “rights” that ought to be respected.
-Floridi's “entropy” is not the entropy of physics, as it is in Wiener; Floridi's “information” is not the “Shannon information” of physics, as it is in Wiener; and Floridi's world includes non-material Platonic entities that have no place in Wiener's universe.
+2. The term “information ethics” has been used by Luciano Floridi (see section 1.7) as a name for the rigorously developed ethical theory that he created to provide a foundation for computer ethics.
+In this essay, I use FIE to refer to Floridi’s specific information ethics theory to distinguish it from the much broader, and less rigorously developed, information ethics theory of Wiener.
+Although there are some similarities, Floridi’s theory and Wiener’s have very different goals and very different metaphysical foundations.
+Thus Wiener’s theory is a kind of materialism grounded in the laws of physics; while Floridi’s theory presupposes a Spinozian, perhaps even a Platonic, metaphysics (Floridi 2006).
+In Floridi’s theory, but not in Wiener’s, non-human entities, such as rivers, databases and stones have “rights” that ought to be respected.
+Floridi’s “entropy” is not the entropy of physics, as it is in Wiener; Floridi’s “information” is not the physical information of Wiener; and Floridi’s world includes non-material Platonic entities that have no place in Wiener’s universe.